antismap/micpyplayer/README.md

 # micpyplayer
-Simple music player in python with ncurses and libvlc
+Simple music player in python with ncurses and libvlc.
+This project is still in early stages.

 ## Installation